skysheng7/lameness_rank/README.md

 # Lameness Rank Analysis

-This repository contains the data and code for our project: **Utilizing Crowd-Sourced Data from Amazon MTurk to Derive Lameness Rankings of Diary Cows**.
+This repository contains the data and code for our project: **Which Cow is Most Lame?
+Redefining Lameness Assessment Using Crowd-Sourced Data**.

 ## Repository Structure
 Here's a brief overview of the repository's structure.
 The prefix number in each folder name indicates the sequence of analysis.
 Each folder contains code and results in the sub-analysis: